xarillian/idle-game-prototype/README.md

 - ~~Early prototype re-write in Python~~ snake-like
 - Movment speed slider (only required debug feature)
 - ~~Conversations triggered within radius, pause all movement until conversation ends.
 Zoom on conversation.~~ faked the zoom but that's okay
-  - Can be implemented with 5s pause.
+  - ~~Can be implemented with 5s pause.~~ Weren't on this step for long, but it was helpful!
 - ~~Rudimentary conversations (no RAG)~~
   - ~~Base personality implementation~~ random personalities (includes evil!)
 - RAG <- here